pkicsiny/fcc-ee-beam-beam/slurm/README.md

 __template.sh__

-this is a bash script and it will be executed once the job is given a compute node on the cluster.
-This script activates the python environment but you need to specify the path to it.
+this is a bash script and it will be executed once the job is allocated a compute node on the cluster.
+The properties in the script are filled in by __launch_scan.py__ You have to replace:
-Replace `/home/HPC/pkicsiny/fccee-beambeam/tutorials/slurm` with the actual path to these files.
+- path to output and error files at the top: `/home/HPC/pkicsiny/fccee-beambeam/tutorials/slurm`.
+The path set must match `output_dir` in __launch_scan.py__.
-Replace `/home/HPC/pkicsiny/miniforge3/bin/activate` with the actual path to the activation script to your conda environment.
-You can find it with `which conda`.
+- `/home/HPC/pkicsiny/miniforge3/bin/activate` with the conda activation script in your file system.
+You can find this by typing `which conda`.
-Then it calls the python executable with a set of parameters.
-The bash script also creates the output directory specified in launch_scan.py (the eos_dir).
+The bash script calls the python executable with one set of parameters.

 Launch the job submission by:
 `python launch_scan.py`